gszesiek/Week-2-Countdown-timer/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-A very simple and intuitive gym application.
+A very simple, intuitive and light gym application.

 ## :bulb: Motivation and Context